melpa/melpa/README.md

 To browse available packages, check out the
 [archive index page](http://melpa.org/).

-Adding packages is as simple as submitting a pull request; read on for details.
+Adding packages is as simple as submitting a new recipe as a pull request;
+read on for details.

 ## Table of Contents